Lightning-AI/pytorch-lightning/README.md

 ## What is it?
 Lightning is a way to organize your PyTorch code to decouple the science code from the engineering.
 It's more of a style-guide than a framework.

-To use Lightning, first refactor your research code into a LightningModule
+To use Lightning, first refactor your research code into a [LightningModule](https://pytorch-lightning.readthedocs.io/en/latest/lightning-module.html).

 ![PT to PL](docs/source/_images/lightning_module/pt_to_pl.png)

-And Lightning automates the rest!
+And Lightning automates the rest using the [Trainer](https://pytorch-lightning.readthedocs.io/en/latest/trainer.html)!
 ![PT to PL](docs/source/_images/lightning_module/pt_trainer.png)

 Lightning guarantees riguously tested, correct, modern best practices for the automated parts.